dan-nagle/h2m/README.txt

 are no Fortran equivalents will not be translated and warnings will be written to standard error.
 The h2m Autofortran tool is built into Clang, the LLVM C compiler.
-During translation, the Clang abstract syntax tree is used to assemble information about the header file.
+During translation, the Clang abstract syntax tree (AST) is used to assemble information about the header file.
 Clang is a very strict compiler and will often generate warnings about the C code during this phase.
 Standard Clang options can be specified to control the compilation process and silence warnings.

-The h2m Autofortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi Liu and revised by Michelle Anderson and
+The h2m Autofortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi (Garnet) Liu and revised by Michelle Anderson.
+Special thanks to Davide Del Vento.
-*** VARIOUS ACKNOWLEDGMENTS ***
 LLVM and Clang are released under the University of Illinois/NCSA Open Source License by the LLVM Team (http://llvm.org).
 See the LLVM license for additional details.
+CMake is released under the OSI-approved BSD 3-clause License, originally developed by Kitware Inc (https://cmake.org).
+See the CMake license for additional details.
+CMake distributions include third party software with compatible licenses.

 2)   BUILD AND INSTALLATION

 General Information:
-The utilities required to build and run h2m are: CMake (preferably the most recent version), LLVM, Clang, curl or wget (only if downloads of CMake, LLVM, and Clang are needed), bash, and standard unix utilities.
+The utilities required to build and run h2m are: CMake (preferably a very recent version), LLVM, Clang, curl or wget (only if downloads of CMake, LLVM, and Clang are needed), bash, and standard unix utilities.
 Though it was principally designed for bash shells, h2mbuild.sh may run under other shells including ksh and zsh.
 Other posix compliant shells may also work, but they have not been tested.
 LLVM and Clang are absolutely required to run h2m.
 The h2mbuild.sh script can handle the installation of this software if necessary.
+In fact, it is recommended that Clang and LLVM be downloaded and built during the installation process to avoid potential complications and avoid the need to determine the locations of their config.cmake files.
 If CMake is not installed, (ie the command 'which cmake' fails) CMake will need to be installed.
 The build script can perform a "bare-bones" installation if requested.